This post is about how to build a growth-focused SaaS SEO strategy.

 Facebook, Reddit, podcasts, email, chatbots—they all want a piece of your marketing spend.

-So what makes SEO special?
+So what makes SEO for SaaS special?

 Why should you invest in this huge initiative that won’t pay off for months (or years!) when you could sling out 20 new Facebook ads and see immediate traffic and users today?